GussailRaat/ACL2020-SE-MUStARD-for-Multimodal-Sarcasm-Detection/README.md

 ### Dataset
 * We manually annotate the recently released multi-modal MUStARD sarcasm dataset with sentiment and emotion classes, both implicit and explicit.
 * You can download datasets from [here](https://drive.google.com/drive/folders/1dJZyCSm80UZFHwbBRRg89njTDOwPkWa8?usp=sharing).
-* Download the dataset from given link and set the path in the code accordingly make two folder (i) results and (ii) weights.
+* Download the dataset from given link and set the path in the code accordingly make two folders (i) results and (ii) weights.

 ### Model Description
 * For multi-tasking, we propose two attention mechanisms, viz.
 Inter-segment Inter-modal Attention and Intra-segment Inter-modal Attention.